-Figure 2.1: The difference in information processing of an index-based account of MOT vs. a non-index-based account of MOT.
+Figure 3.
+The difference in information processing of an index-based account of MOT vs. a non-index-based account of MOT.

-information for tracking.
-The visual system further processes and encodes this information, making it available to the cognitive system.
+it available to the cognitive system.
 An index-free account uses this location information.
+This process is also summarized in Figure 3.

 While presenting support for FINSTs, Pylyshyn and Storm (1988) had reported a computational model of tracking with assumptions based on the empirical literature available then.
-This model - the Serial Tracking Algorithm - was based on the updation of encoded (represented) location information by the cognitive system and was, therefore, an indexless model.
+This model-the Serial Tracking Algorithm-was based on the updation of encoded (represented) location information by the cognitive system and was, therefore, an index-less model.
 However, the tracking accuracy possible with this Serial Tracking Algorithm was about 30%.
 On the other hand, the human participants had a much better tracking accuracy of 87%.
-This disparity led them to accept that tracking happens through a preattentive parallel mechanism that does not require location information to be encoded - the process of using the encoded location information is too inefficient.
+This disparity led them to accept that tracking happens through a pre-attentive parallel mechanism that does not require location information to be encoded-the process of using the encoded location information is too inefficient.
 This pre-attentive mechanism is precisely that of the FINSTs or the Visual Indexing Theory.

 Pylyshyn and Storm (1988) report that the index-less Serial Tracking Algorithm could not account for the human tracking accuracy even after several augmentations.
 However, we propose that these assumptions are inconsistent with some of the evidence collected since then.
 Firstly, the Serial Tracking Algorithm assumes that focal attention moves continuously from one location to another, passing through all locations between objects.
 However, Egeth and Yantis (1997) have indicated that the movement of attention is quantal.
-Secondly, the algorithm does not acknowledge events happening at rates beyond 10Hz (such as the phi phenomena, Wertheimer (1912)) because even when velocity information was used for tracking, the dwell time was assumed to be about 100 ms.
+Secondly, the algorithm does not acknowledge events happening at rates beyond 10 Hz (such as the phi phenomena, Wertheimer, 1912) because even when velocity information was used for tracking, the dwell time was assumed to be about 100 ms.